Skip to content

 Nowadays, it’s pretty easy to imagine a B2C influencer, right?

-You might think of the ones you follow on social media who tell you about their latest clothing collab.
-Or what teeth whitening products they use.
+You might think of the ones you follow on social media who tell you about their latest clothing collaboration or what teeth-whitening products they use.

 But what springs to mind when you think of a B2B influencer?